b0bh00d/Reactor/README.md

 One last thing worth mentioning:  **Reactor** uses a modified version of the golang/exp/winfsnotify package.
-Much to my surprise, the original package only watched changes in single folder, ignore all events of its child folders and files.
+Much to my surprise, the original package only watched changes in a single folder, ignoring all events of its child folders and files.
 I enhanced winfsnotify to allow it to report on events in the entire subtree of a watched folder--a critical requirement of **Reactor**.